+Land Tenure

-ECONOMICS & southern regions that are more suited to animal husbandry than farming.
-Ethiopia has the largest livestock population in Africa, and in 2022, for example, the count was estimated be greater than Ethiopia's human population.
-Land Tenure All rural land is state-owned with peasants cultivating individual plots that are subject to reduction and redistribution as the rural population increases.
-Since they do not own land and are unable to provide collateral for loans, farmers have little motivation to invest in soil or water improvement methods.
+All rural land is state-owned with peasants cultivating individual plots that are subject to reduction and redistribution as the rural population increases.
+Since they do not own land and are unable to provide collateral for loans, farmers have little motivation to invest in soil water improvement methods.
 Privatization has been considered as one alternative to the current arrangement. although many people fear this approach would result in a largely landless rural population working as tenants on large land holdings; as occurred in various periods of Ethiopian history up through Haile Selassie's reign.

-Foreign Economic Relations Ethiopia has long maintained commercial relations with its immediate neighbors, Sudan and Yemen, and with West European countries to include Britain, Germany, and Italy - all of whom purchase large quantities of coffee.
-Recently, trading relations have broadened, and as of 2022, Ethiopia's most important markets have expanded internationally include the US, Germany, and Saudi Arabia, along with its HOA neighbor, Somalia.
-Primary imports include machinery, foodstuffs, motor variables and parts and the set of the vehicles and parts, and fuels.
+Foreign Economic Relations

+Ethiopia has long maintained commercial relations with its immediate neighbors, Sudan and Yemen, and with West European countries to include Britain, Germany, and Italy - all of whom purchase large quantities of coffee.
+Recently, trading relations have broadened, and as of 2022, Ethiopia's most important markets have expanded internationally include the UAE, the US, Germany, Saudi Arabia, and Somalia.
+Primary imports include machinery, foodstuffs, motor vehicles and parts, and fuels.